 The thousands of the lights that can be found scattered along he snowy Janosaki River Beach are actually mini snow huts.
 Candles illuminate these small homes that are made from hardened snow, lighting the snowy field in a soft orange glow.

 The one thing that truly makes you feel and appreciate that this is a snow kingdom is the traditional snow festival that has been continued for over 450 years.
 It's a Koshōgatsu (Little New Year Festival) that celebrates the Suijin (Water God) every year on the 15th and 16th of February.

 It is said that the city once suffered from a lack of water, and as such, they are now extremely thankful for water and celebrate the Suijin (water god).
 You can enter a snow hut, and raise a monetary offering to the enshrined god to request peace and prosperity in the household, prosperous business, and abundant crops.

-Within the 80 snow huts that are dotted around the city, the local children will serve you with amazake (sweet drink made from fermented rice) and grilled mochi treats.
+Within the 80 snow huts that are dotted around the city, the local children will serve you with amazake (sweet drink made from fermented rice).
 The warmth of this hospitality will help warm you up after your exploration of the cold outside and is sure to become an unforgettable memory from your journey.
 While you may have an image of the inside of the snow hut being cold, it's actually quite warm.

 Yokote Snow Festival

 - Schedule: Every Year - Feb 15 + 16